symbiotejs/symbiote.js/README.md

 `/core/extensions/...`

 ## Browser support
-Symbiote.js is supported and tested in all modern browsers: Chrome, Firefox, Safari, Edge, etc...
+Symbiote.js is supported and tested in all modern desktop and mobile browsers:
+* Chrome
+* Firefox
+* Safari
+* Edge
+* etc...

 Internet Explorer is outdated and not supported anymore: https://uploadcare.com/blog/uploadcare-stops-internet-explorer-support/